 The Conference of Principal Medical Officers met in Melbourne at Victoria's Department of Public Health on the 28th of February, 1911.
 All States except Queensland sent their principal medical officer to the conference.
 Queensland's Commissioner of Public Health, Dr. J.S.C.
 Elkington could not be present because he was serving as a commissioner on a royal commission into the health of miners in his State.
 Dr. J. Ashburton Thompson, Permanent Head of the Department of Public Health, President of the Board of Health and Chief Medical Officer of the Government, represented New South Wales.
 South Australia was represented by its Chairman of the Central Board of Health, Dr. W. Ramsay Smith, Tasmania by its Chief Health Officer Dr. J.S.
-Purdy and Victoria by Dr. B. Burnett Ham who was Chairman of the Central Board of Health and Principal Medical Officer represented Western Australia.
+Purdy and Victoria by Dr. B. Burnett Ham who was Chairman of the Board of Public and Administration of State Sanatoria.
+Dr. J.W.
+Hope, President of the Central Board of Health and Principal Medical Officer represented Western Australia.
 These States' chief medical officers were joined by Dr. W. Perrin Norris, the Commonwealth's Director of Quarantine.
 Dr Norris had

-13 Liberal does not refer to the present day Liberal Party of Australia, but to an earlier party formation.
-Labor, on the hand, refers to the Australian Labor Party as it would today.
+13 Liberal does not refer to the present day Liberal Party of Australia, but to an earlier party formation, Labor, on the hand, refers to the Australian Labor Party as it would today.

-14 Western Australia, Legislative Assembly, Parliamentary Debates, 24 August, 1910, Vol. 38, pp. 470, 472, (Edward Ernest Heitmann, Labor Member for Cue), p.
+Western Australia, Legislative Assembly, Parliamentary Debates, 24 August, 1910, Vol. 38, pp. 470, 472, (Edward Ernest Heitmann, Labor Member for Cue), p.
 1056 (Hon.
 Frank Wilson, Premier).
 R.M.
 Porter and T.C.
 Boag, The Australian Tuberculosis Campaign 1948-1976, Menzies Foundation, 1991, p.
 3.